junh1024/junh1024-Documents/Games/EV Nova Guide.md

 - The mission debriefings talk about payment into your account as if it was an entity that's not on your ship.
 However, when pirates board your ship, they can steal your credits as if your credits were on your ship.
 - If you have Solar panels, no matter how sunny a day is or how long you spend unloading cargo on a planet, they will only recharge in space.
 You also get auto-recharging when you reach T2 in the Vell-os storyline, but fuel is still not free.
 - If you bribe a planet to let you land and then target another ship, the planet will forget you paid, but credits have already been deducted from your account.
 - Regular manoeuvering speeds up your ship forever (until you make a change).
-But Afterburnerspeeds up your ship only temporarily.
+But Afterburner speeds up your ship only temporarily.
 - Missions only refresh when you land on a different planet, not every day
 - EVN can't distinguish btw created escorts & launched/standalone ships.
 When you get the ability to create dart, hailing them will get responses like a regular ship.
 - Slow ships as escorts magically move (but not turn) as fast as you do